UT-ADL/autoware_mini_practice/practice_6/README.md

     ['x: -120.638954', 'y: -362.8749', 'z: 36.177357', 'vx: 0.0', 'vy: 0.0', 'vz: 0.0', 'distance_to_stop: 4.0', 'deceleration_limit: inf', 'category: 3']
     ['x: -120.533424', 'y: -362.6136', 'z: 36.177357', 'vx: 0.0', 'vy: 0.0', 'vz: 0.0', 'distance_to_stop: 4.0', 'deceleration_limit: inf', 'category: 3']
    ```
-* You might notice that velocity values are 0.0 for moving object(s) in bag replay.
-This is caused by launch file not using the tracker node.
-You can turn it on by specifying `use_tracking:=true` as option in the command line and compare the results.
+* You might notice that velocity values are 0.0 for moving object(s) in the bag replay.
+This is caused by the launch file not using the tracker node.
+You can turn it on by specifying `use_tracking:=true` as an option in the command line and compare the results.

 ## 4. Speed planner module

-Now that we have collision points of the obstacle we need to teach our local planner to reach to them.
-We can achieve this by reducing target velocity in comparison to original global path target velocity, if we calculate that collision is going to happen.
-For now we assume that collision points are static and do not have their own velocity.
+Now that we have the collision points of the obstacle, we need to teach our local planner to reach them.
+We can achieve this by reducing the target velocity in comparison to the original global path target velocity if we calculate that a collision will happen.
+For now, we assume that collision points are static and do not have a velocity.
 In this case, we can use the following formula for the target velocity calculation:

 ![speed_formula](images/speed_formula.png)